christiannwamba/herm-workshop/content/05-authorization-and-permission/53-authenticated-queries-from-nextjs-app.md

 }
 ```

 `useQuery` returns an object that contains three different possible states of your query.
 If no response has yet been received, the `loading` state is true.
 If a response was received, but an error occurred, the information about that error is stored in `error`.
-Lastly, if a response was returned and nothing went wrong, the `data` property is populated with the payload or an empty array for empty tables.
+Lastly, if a response was returned and nothing went wrong, the `data` property stores the payload or an empty array for empty tables.

 Here is how to handle these 4 possible cases: